syaning/slim/_posts/2017-12-25-my-first-dl-devbox.md

 ![example]({{site.url}}/images/final.jpg)

-#### Some difficulties we experienced...
+#### Some difficulties we encountered...
-Here is a list of some of the difficulties we experienced during the build
+Here is a list of some of the difficulties we encountered during the build
 process:
-1. Massive amount of cables -- e.g., figuring out where to plug in the SATA/power cables to the power supply took some time.
+1. Massive amount of cables -- e.g., figuring out what a SATA power cable is (lol) and where all the components connect.
 2. When it came to powering on the machine, everything was working but we were getting an error message saying to plug the GPU into a power supply.
 Not sure if this applies to all NVIDIA GPUs, but the ASUS ROG Strix comes with two auxiliary power supplies.
 Initially we only had one power supply connected, but after connecting the other one, the error message went away.
 3. One of the four memory chips were not set in place properly.
-During initial boot, the motherboard was only saying there 24GB of RAM.
+During initial boot, the motherboard was only recognizing 24GB of the 32GB total RAM.
 We fixed this by finding the culprit memory chip and reinstalling it.

-**Total Build Time:** Aproximately 5 hours with a 30 minute pizza/beer break (I think that's pretty good for a couple of noobies -- I wonder how long this would have taken without the ability to look things up in the internet!)
+**Total Build Time:** Aproximately 5 hours with a 30 minute pizza/beer break (I think that's pretty good for a couple of noobies -- I wonder how long this would have taken without the ability to look things up on the internet!)

 ### Installing Ubuntu 16.0.4
 I opted to install Ubuntu 16.0.4 after some research, where I found out about LTS versions.
-Also, the guide for installing CUDA on my machine was also based on Ubuntu 16.0.4.
+Also, the guide for installing the CUDA toolkit, which I plan to follow, is also based on Ubuntu 16.0.4.
 I've installed Ubuntu just one time before this, but after seeing both the black/purple screen of deaths, I was quickly reminded of the pain & struggles I went through the first time.
 In total, it took me about 1.5 hours